Anna Eleonore of Hesse-Darmstadt

 Princess Anne Eleonore of Hesse-Darmstadt (30 July 1601 – 6 May 1659) was the daughter of Louis V, Landgrave of Hesse-Darmstadt and Magdalena von Brandenburg.
 She was born in Darmstadt, Hesse, Germany.

+Marriage

 She married George, Duke of Brunswick-Lüneburg on 14 December 1617 in Darmstadt.
 One of their sons was Ernest Augustus, Elector of Brunswick-Lüneburg (1629–1698), father of George I of Great Britain.

+Death

-She died at Herzberg Castle in Lower Saxony, Germany at the age of 57.
+She died at Herzberg Castle in Lower Saxony, Germany, on 6 May 1659 at the age of 57.